 An investment property is one that you have purchased to generate income.
 This may be in the form of a rental or a property you intend to flip.
 While you could live in this property for a portion of the year, any home rented out for more than 180 days of each year is typically considered an investment property.
 Loan options for this type of property will typically require more money down than a second home.

-A popular misconception when buying a second home (or even a primary home) is that all purchases require 20% down.
-While buying a primary residence has more low- to no-down payment options (such as VA, FHA, USDA or conventional options), second home loan options are a bit more limited.
+A popular misconception is that all purchases require 20% down.
+While buying a primary residence has more low- to no-down-payment options (such as VA, FHA, USDA, or conventional options), second home loan options are a bit more limited.

-But just because there are not as many options on a second home purchase, it doesn’t mean a lower down payment is not available.
-As little as 10% of the purchase price could be allowed as down payment, as is typical with a conventional 30 year loan (though at this amount down, it is likely that a buyer will need to pay mortgage insurance.)
+But just because there aren’t as many options for a secondary residence, it doesn’t mean a lower down payment is not available.
+As little as 10% of the purchase price could be allowed as a down payment, as is typical with a conventional 30-year loan (though at this amount down, it is likely that a buyer will need to pay mortgage insurance.)